symbol/symbol-docs/source/concepts/transfer-transaction.rst

 Recipient
 *********

-The recipient is the address of the :ref:`account <account>` that receives the transfer transaction.
+The recipient is the address of the :doc:`account <account>` that receives the transfer transaction.

 It is possible to send mosaics to any valid address, even if the address has not previously participated in any transaction.